P-ks/Investment-Calculator/README.md

   - Enter your expected Return on Investment (ROI) to project your potential earnings.

 - **Duration Tracking** ⏳
-  - Set your investment duration to see how your investments grow over time.
+  - Set your INV duration to see how your investments grow over time.

 ## Tech Stack 🛠️